belliveaujd/snowflake-intelligence-salesforce-action/README.md

 ## 🎯 Project Overview

-This project provides production-ready tools to:
+This project provides demo-ready tools to:
 - ✅ **Connect Snowflake to Salesforce** using OAuth 2.0 Client Credentials Flow
 - ✅ **Manage healthcare campaigns** - create campaigns if they don't exist
 - ✅ **Manage patient contacts** - create contacts using patient_id as unique identifier